-- Online: This course is offered as a traditional online course and will not meet in a face to face manner.
+- Online: This course is offered as a traditional online course in an asynchronous manner and will not meet face to face.
 The syllabus and all course material will be posted in Canvas (the Learning Management System used by RVCC) in the course "shell".
 This format requires the student to be hyper-responsible to stay on track - Synchronous Online: This course is offered in the online environment but on a set schedule where you will log into a virtual classroom via Zoom meetings at the time listed on the college schedule/syllabus.
 Invitations to classroom meetings will be sent by the professor or linked in the Canvas shell.
-For example, if you have a Synchronously Online course that meets on Monday's from 8 10 AM, you should be prepared to log into the class Zoom link and be seated in the virtual classroom as if you were attending the lecture in a traditional classroom setting. - Claremont/Keene/Lebanon: If a town is listed as the modality, this means that the course meets in a traditional face to face, in-person fashion at the location listed.
-This is how all labs in the PTA program will be offered for AY2021-2022.
+For example, if you have a Synchronously Online course that meets on Monday's from 8 - 10 AM, you should be prepared to log into the class Zoom link and be seated in the virtual classroom as if you were attending the lecture in a traditional classroom setting. - Hybrid: This course meets partially via face to face meetings as listed with the remainder of the content being delivered via an online learning management system. - Claremont/Keene/Lebanon: If a town is listed as the modality, this means that the course meets in a traditional face to face, in-person fashion at the location listed.
+This is how all labs in the PTA program will be offered for AY2022-2023.